14 Different Places You Can Effectively Practice Korean Online

 Here's a quick look at the variety of video choices available to you:

 Each word in the interactive captions comes with a definition, audio, image, example sentences and more.

 Access a complete interactive transcript of every video under the Dialogue tab, and easily review words and phrases from the video under Vocab.

-(In addition to its unparalleled language learning videos, FluentU has a Korean blog that gives out some awesome tips and strategies every language learner can use.
-Subscribe now and never miss a single post!)
+In addition to its unparalleled language learning videos, FluentU has a Korean blog that gives out tips and strategies every language learner can use.

 Blogs take you by the hand and show you the personal side of Korean language and culture.
 Here are some blogs that are worth checking out:

 There’s a whole team behind this venture and they are native-speaking, fun-loving millennials who don’t take themselves seriously.

 If you can boast about 500,000 students from 199 countries, then you’re probably doing something right.
 The blog is another example of not only the healthy amount of online Korean practice material available to you but also of its growing nature.
 (They update several times a week.)

 A quick look at their lessons would reveal a robust list of Korean material ranging from beginner to advanced.
 And these aren’t just all written text, they’re heavy with video and audio material to help you deal.
 They cover topics (like verbs and tenses) that are commonly found in most Korean textbooks, but they approach these subjects in a more contemporary and practical way, revealing the easy-going nature of the folks behind TTMIK.